bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 1. In GCP go to IAM & Admin
 2. Click on Service accounts
 3. Click on the `Compute Engine default service account`
-4. Click on Add key
+4. Go to `Keys` and Click on Add key
 5. Choose JSON
 6. Click on Create
 7. Save the credentials file to your local machine (if you add it to your git repo, make sure to add it to your `.gitignore` file)